nielsz/git-historical-stats/readme.md

 ## Installation
 1. Download the latest release, and place it somewhere. `~/gitHistoricalStats` would be nice.
-2. Within the `bin` directory, create directories `repos` and `projects`.
+2. Within the `bin` directory, create directories `repos`,`projects`, and `output/charts`
-3. Do a new clone of your project to this repos directory.
+3. Do a new clone of your project to the `repos` directory.
 This is because this script will checkout all the important commits, and does some `git reset --hard HEAD` at the beginning and the end.
 You want to avoid running this script while there are uncommitted changes.
 4. Add a `projects/myproject.config.json` with the following structure:
 ```
 {